BrokenFlows/Managing-dotfiles/README.md

 # Managing-dotfiles

+A copy of resources which I found useful when deciding how to manage dotfiles.

 ## Sources for Files
 - [How to store dotfiles | Atlassian Git Tutorial.pdf](https://www.atlassian.com/git/tutorials/dotfiles)
 - [Using Git and Github to Manage Your Dotfiles – the smalley creative blog.pdf](http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/)